-The trend of raising backyard chickens has certainly been a boon to a healthier American diet, but has had an unintended negative effect on those selling their excess eggs.
-Due to the overwhelming supply of fresh eggs from backyard flocks and small farms at farmers’ markets, feed stores and roadside stands, egg prices are being kept artificially low.
+The trend of raising backyard chickens has certainly helped accommodate a healthier American diet, but it has unintentionally had a detrimental effect on those selling their excess eggs.
+Because of the overwhelming supply of fresh eggs from backyard flocks and small farms at farmers markets, feed stores and roadside stands, the price of eggs is being kept artificially low.

 1. Boost Yolk Color